Airline seat: Basic amenities

 Seats are frequently equipped with further amenities.
-Airline seats may be equipped with a reclining mechanism for increased passenger comfort, either reclining mechanically (usually in economy class and short-haul first and business class) or electrically (usually in long-haul first class and business class).
-Most aircraft also feature trays for eating and reading, either in the seatback which folds down to form a small table in most economy class seats, or inside the armrest which folds out in most first class, business class, bulkhead, and exit row seats.
-Most airline seats also feature a pocket which may contain an in-flight magazine and safety instructions.
+Airline seats may be equipped with reclining mechanisms for increased passenger comfort, either reclining mechanically (usually in economy class and short-haul first and business class), or electrically (usually in long-haul first class and business class).
+Most aircraft also feature trays for eating and reading, in, either, the seatback, which folds down to form small tables in most economy class seats, or armrest, which folds out in most first class, business class, bulkhead, and exit row seats.
+Most airline seats also feature pockets, which may contain an in-flight magazine and safety instructions.

 On small and short-haul aircraft, or on low-cost carriers, some of these amenities may not be installed.
 For instance, on several aircraft, Ryanair has installed non-reclining seats without seat pockets with the safety manuals stitched to the seat back instead.
-Even on airliners with reclining seats, some seats may have a restricted recline or no recline.
-Typically, this will be the rear row of the cabin where a rear bulkhead blocks the recline, or seats immediately in front of the emergency exit where a reclined seat might restrict access to the emergency exit, creating a potential safety hazard.
+Even on airliners with reclining seats, some seats may have restricted or no reclines.
+Typically, this will be in the rear row of the cabin, where rear bulkheads block the recline, or seats immediately in front of the emergency exit, where reclining seats might restrict access to the emergency exit, creating potential evacuation and other safety hazards.
 Independent seat review sites such as SeatGuru often warn passengers against these seats.
-During take-off and landing, the crew asks passengers to put their seats in an "upright" (unreclined) position and to lift and stow their tray tables.
+During take-off and landing, the crew asks passengers to put their seats in an "upright" (unreclined) position and lift and stow their tray tables.